AndreasSE93/project-ggs/README.md

 Server
 ------
 Ideas:
-*Create a simple server package for our implementation??
+*Create a simple server package for our implementation maybe??

 Stage 1:
 * Be able to start a generic game server.